8 healthy steps rising seniors should never avoid

 “Poised to overwhelm our health care system” doesn’t sound far-fetched.

-Wonderful people are working tirelessly to make sure the health care system will serve tomorrow’s seniors well.
+Wonderful people are working tirelessly to make sure the health care system will serve tomorrow’s seniors well, and I’m hopeful.

-If you’re a rising senior, but not already “in the club,” I hope the 2015 Senior Health Report is a wake-up call for you to take action by:
+If you’re a rising senior, I hope the 2015 Senior Health Report is a wake-up call for you to take action by following some or all of these eight Pillars of Health we recommend:

 - Being active.
 It has major pay-offs for your health and longevity.
 Start slowly and be patient with your body.
 Remember, “active” is relative.
 If you’re sedentary, just walking around the house or around the block delivers big benefits.
 More demanding “exercise” adds to them, and can add years of healthy life.
 Gently push yourself up to 30 minutes daily, in one go or 3 x 10 minutes—minimum 5 x weekly.